The Comprehensive Wound Healing Center at Fatima Hospital

 We offer a variety of innovative treatments -- including hyperbaric oxygen therapy -- customized to meet your needs.
 You have an entire team including diabetes education specialists, specially-certified nurses, podiatrists, surgeons, vascular specialists, and primary care physicians working together on your behalf.

-Our services are available in the community at our North Providence (Fatima Hospital, 200 High Service Avenue), Lincoln (2 Wake Robin Road, Suite 204), and Cranston (1500 Pontiac Avenue, Suite 101) locations.
+Our services are available in the community at our North Providence (Fatima Hospital, 200 High Service Avenue) and Lincoln (2 Wake Robin Road, Suite 204) locations.

 During your course of treatment, we work with your physician to assure complete continuity of care.
 To learn more, call us at 401-456-3011 or ask your doctor if you could benefit from our services.